Make-School-Courses/BEW-1.1-RESTful-and-Resourceful-MVC-Architecture/Lessons/03-Intro-to-Flask/README.md

 **Flask** is the *glue* that connects your **route functions** to **the Internet**:

 - When you visit a page, Flask knows to run your function.
-- When that function returns, Flask sends the result back to the browser.
+- When that function *returns*, Flask sends the result back to the browser.

 ```py
 @app.route('/hello')